-Trello boards are a popular project management and collaboration tool that uses a visual and super flexible approach to help teams organize tasks and projects.
+Trello, a popular project management tool, adopts a visual approach for teams to organize tasks.
 We have seen a number of startups use Trello for contract management and managing the legal pipeline for customer contracts.
-Trello is designed to mimic the concept of a physical bulletin board or whiteboard where tasks and information can be arranged and moved around.
+Designed like a physical bulletin board, it’s accessible across devices, aiding remote collaboration.

 Trello has a very user-friendly interface.
 It’s particularly popular among remote and distributed teams due to its accessibility from various devices and the ability to easily collaborate and share information.
 For this reason it has become useful for small startup teams who need to work with external providers such as an external SaaS lawyer.